Our experts answer your questions with a smile

 375 €

-• With a cost-price electricity supplier, you pay the true price per kWh, with no margin.
-This price varies according to market supply and demand.
-It can go as low as €0.07/kWh for a few weekend time slots: that's a full charge for your electric car at €3.50, representing several hundred euros in savings per year.
+- With a cost-price electricity supplier, you pay the true price per kWh, with no margin.
+This price varies according to supply and demand on the market.
+It can go as low as €0.07/kWh for a few hours at the weekend: that's a full charge for your electric car at €3.50, which represents several hundred euros in savings per year.

 Barry is the first electricity supplier to offer kWh at cost price in France.
-From the Barry application, you can also track this price and find out 24 hours in advance, to recharge easily at the cheapest times.
+Using the Barry application, you can also track this price and find out 24 hours in advance, to easy recharging at the cheapest times.

-The app also comes with its fair share of practical features, such as a smart charging function for certain electric cars(Tesla, in particular), and tracking of consumption, payments and thecarbon footprint of energy consumption.
+The application also comes with its share of practical features, such as a intelligent recharging function for certain electric cars(Teslain particular), as well as tracking consumption, payments and thecarbon footprint of its energy consumption.
 A supplier and a practical app for electromobilists!

 The cost of recharging an electric car at work

-The cost of recharging an electric car at work can vary from one organization to another.
+The cost of recharging an electric car at work can vary from one organisation to another.
 Some opt for free charging, while others offer preferential rates for employees.

-As part of the French energy transition law for green growth, the French government has set a target of 7 million charging points installed by 2030, and companies are required to contribute to this global effort.
-In particular, they are legally obliged to equip part of their parking lots with electric charging points accessible to their employees.
+As part of the energy transition law for green growthThe government has set a target of 7 million charging points installed by 2030, and businesses are required to contribute to this overall effort.
+In particular, they have a legal obligation to equip part of their car parks with electric charging points accessible to their employees.

-Find out what your employer's legal obligations are with regard to their parking lots and employees.
+Find out more about your employer's legal obligations in relation to their car parks and employees.

 The cost of recharging an electric car at a fast-charging station

-Fast chargers are usually found at freeway service stations: the fastest way to recharge, but also the most expensive.
+Fast chargers are generally found in motorway service stations This is the fastest way of recharging, but also the most expensive.

-Depending on the model, the price varies.
-Recharging a Kia Niro EV can take less than 1 hour, and a full charge will cost you around €5.
+Prices vary depending on the model.
+Refilling a Kia Niro EV can take less than 1 hour and a full charge will cost you around €5.

-That said, this method is ideal for long-distance journeys.
-The only drawback: if you're not the only owner of an electric vehicle, you can spend a lot of time waiting for your turn.
-So be patient.
+That said, this method is ideal for long journeys.
+The only drawback is that if you're not the only owner of an electric vehicle, you can spend a long time waiting for your turn.
+So you'll need to be patient.

 What are your tips for recharging your electric car?
-Share your experience in comments.
+Share your experience in the comments section.

 Price of an electric charge vs. the price of a full tank of fossil fuel

 The price of fossil fuels such as petrol and diesel has been rising steadily for several years.
-This trend is accentuated by the current energy crisis and international geopolitical tensions.
+This trend has been accentuated by the current energy crisis and international geopolitical tensions.

-In this context, electric vehicles offer a more economical and environmentally-friendly alternative to combustion-powered vehicles.
+Against this backdrop, electric vehicles are emerging as a more economical and environmentally-friendly alternative to combustion-powered vehicles.

 Electricity (home charging)